 Extendicare is a Canadian long-term care company that caters to the elder community.
 The company provides retirement housing services and home health care services.
 Extendicare operates a network of 120 senior retirement and long-term healthcare facilities run by a team of 23600 employees.

-The company has three main segments – long-term care, home health care, and retirement living.
+The company has three main segments – long-term care, home health care, and retirement living – one of the top senior care stocks in Canada.
 It also has two ancillary segments of contract services and consulting.
-Extendicare has a very stable business model because its services are long-term and are a high-margin business.
-Stability also comes from the fact that government contracts generate 90% of revenue.
-The company also has excellent growth prospects due to Canada’s rapidly growing 60+ age bracket, which is expected to double by 2040 and makeup 25% of the total population by 2060.
+Extendicare has a very stable business model because its long-term services are a high-margin business.
+Stability also comes from government contracts generating 90% of revenue.
+The company also has excellent growth prospects due to Canada’s rapidly growing 60+ age bracket, which is expected to double by 2040 and make up 25% of the total population by 2060.

-The company has a solid dividend payout history of over 8 years.
+The company has a solid dividend payout history of over eight years.
 The company currently has a dividend yield of 5.71%.

 First National is Canada’s largest non-bank lending company.
 The company’s main business is mortgaging, and it has originated north of 120 billion dollars of mortgages in the past 30 years.
 So while the pandemic had a short-term negative impact on the finance sector due to asset quality concerns, the long-term is very bright for housing, and in turn, for lending.

-The pandemic has created two major catalysts for the housing and lending market.
-Firstly, COVID has induced a secular shift from office working towards work-from-home; this will make a house a far more attractive investment than earlier for many people.
-Secondly, as highlighted above, the current savings rates are lower than inflation, thus creating a big demand for housing as a home is both a stable investment and an appreciating asset in an inflationary environment.
+The pandemic has created two significant catalysts for the housing and lending market.
+Firstly, COVID has induced a secular shift from office working towards work-from-home, making a house a far more attractive investment than earlier for many people.
+Secondly, as highlighted above, the current savings rates are lower than inflation, thus creating a significant demand for housing.
+A home is a stable investment and an appreciating asset in an inflationary environment.

 The company has two major segments – residential real estate and commercial real estate.
 First National has extremely high asset quality, with 90% of mortgages in the prime category.
-Furthermore, 75% of the company’s mortgages are insured, which mitigates all risk from them.
-As a result, the company has a very stable business model as cash-flows are very predictable.
+Furthermore, 75% of the company’s mortgages are insured, which mitigates all risk.
+As a result, the company has a very stable business model as cash flows are very predictable.
 First National gets 68% of revenues by repackaging mortgages into securities and selling them to institutional investors; thus, the risk is removed from their books instantly, profits are booked, and capital is freed up for new originations.
-The remainder of revenues is generated from interest (18%), investments (9%), and mortgage servicing (24%).
+The remainder of the revenues is generated from interest (18%), investments (9%), and mortgage servicing (24%).

 The company has a solid dividend payment history of 15 years since its IPO.
-Over the past 5 years, dividends have grown at 5% CAGR.
-Over the same period, EPS has grown at 12% CAGR, and the stock has grown 65%.
+Over the past five years, dividends have grown at 5% CAGR.
+Over the same period, EPS has grown at 12% CAGR, and the stock has risen 65%.
 As a result, First National has a dividend yield of 4.72%.